Let’s look at current-day estate agents as being rather similar to scores of fishermen trawling for their daily catch.

 Secondly, consider the housing market in which they work to be like a giant sea, the size of the whole U.K..

 Basically, knowing there are always buyers (the fish) swimming in the sea, estate agents simply take properties that their vendor clients wish to sell, bate them up a bit (or write glowingly about them), then advertise them colourfully, before placing them for sale in the sea of buyers swimming around.

 Some of the buyers, spying these attractive looking ‘houses’, which appear to be of the type they want and in a good location, will decide to home-in and view!

-Unlike most fish in the sea, buyers are quite familiar with the fact that most nice looking houses may have ‘hooks’, tied to a particular estate agent and, just as a tasty morsel is to a fish they may well have to negotiate a safe way round a hook if they decide to home-in for a closer look, or even try to eat one.
+Unlike most fish in the sea, house buyers are quite familiar with the fact that most good looking houses may have ‘hooks’, tied to one particular estate agent and, just as a tasty morsel is to a fish, they may well have to negotiate a safe way round the hook if they decide to home-in for a closer look, or even consider buying.

 The problem with this way of selling, for houses, is:- buyers aren’t actually matched with all the best houses that may be available for them to view because the selling agent only knows about the houses that his particular clients are selling.

 The other problem is that the current-day estate agent is only in business to close the sale on each property on their books and is not actually in business to serve each buyer that happens to saunter past their offices.

 Estate agents as a whole seem to see the whole pool of houses currently on their ‘collective books’ as representing the housing market but in reality they are only actually offering the houses they have instructions to sell, not the rest!
 This is a serious flaw in their business model.

 In this analogy, the order of the four distinctive market parameters should simply be re-ordered thus:

 A. The sea of houses available – The housing market.
 This becomes C